 graphic design senior thesis

-stop online abuse
+stop online abuse and prejudice

 adobe illustrator, adobe photoshop, survey monkey, microsoft office